SimonDelord/tekton/README.md

 The eventListener relies on a simple combination of triggerTemplate and triggerBinding that are available in the Trigger folder and available on the hub-cluster via ACM.\

 ### Task4 - Create a webhook in the dev-git-repo

+In this task, I use something similar to tasks 1 and 2 and use the GitHub API for calling a webhook.
+Because of the naming structure of the eventListener (route) I simply hardcoded it in the script part of the task, but obviously this could/should be used as an input for the webhook creation.

+### Tasks 5 & 6 - Link the dev-git and prod-git-repo to OCP clusters via ACM

+I use a similar approach as for step 3, relying on openshift-client Task.
+The ACM resource files (Application, Channel, Placement-Rule and Subscription) are compiled into a single YAML file located in the folder oc-files (acm-dev-git-repo-import.yaml for the dev environment and acm-prod-git-repo-import.yaml for the prod environmnent).

+### PipelineRun - Test and Promote to Production